aces4all00/BlindSysAdmin.Helper/README.md

 # BlinSysAdmin.Helper
- Helper modules and function I commonly use with other tools.
+ Helper modules and functions I commonly use with other tools.